How to trace a lost pension.

 If the employer has gone into administration, the Pension Protection Fund (PPF) or the Insolvency Service may hold records.
 The PPF protects members of eligible defined benefit schemes where the sponsoring employer has become insolvent.

-The government pension dashboard (coming 2027)
+The MoneyHelper pension dashboard

-The dashboard will show:
+The dashboard is designed to show:

 - Estimated retirement income projections